-Fall Harvest Pie: Take a tortilla and toast until slightly crisp.
-Remove from oven and top with pumpkin puree, chicken sausage, sweet potato, and kale.
+- Fall Harvest Pie: Take a tortilla and toast until slightly crisp.
+Remove from oven and top with pumpkin purée, chicken sausage, sweet potato, and kale.
 Say hello to all of fall’s best!

-Green Goddess: Start with a zucchini crust.
+- Green Goddess: Start with a zucchini crust.
 Add pesto.
 Top with anything and everything green: broccoli, spinach, asparagus, and artichokes… and anything else you can imagine.
 Dollop with some pieces of fresh mozzarella, and bake until crisp.

-Fruit Salad Pie: On a whole-wheat crust, spread a thin layer of ricotta cheese.
+- Fruit Salad Pie: On a whole-wheat crust, spread a thin layer of ricotta cheese.
 Bake until the cheese starts to brown.
 Top with sliced figs, grapes, strawberries, and blueberries.
 Add a drizzle of honey for some extra sweetness.

-Twisted Sausage and Pepper: On a whole-wheat pita, spread a few tablespoons of fresh tomato sauce.
+- Twisted Sausage and Pepper: On a whole-wheat pita, spread a few tablespoons of fresh tomato sauce.
 Top with sautéed onions, multi-colored peppers, and sliced chicken sausage.
 Top that with some mozzarella cheese and a sprinkling of fresh herbs.